serverlessworkflow/specification/specification.md

 This allows error handling to become part of your orchestration activities and as such part of your business problem solutions.

+The idea behind the way Serverless Workflow defines error handling is that workflows should only fail due to unknown bugs during execution.
+In general, you should always write your workflows so that they do not fail on any known failures.

 Each workflow state can define error handling, which is related only to errors that may arise during its execution.
 Error handling defined in one state cannot be used to handle errors that happened during execution of another state during workflow execution.

-Errors that may arise during workflow execution that are not explicitly handled within the workflow definition should be reported by runtime implementations and halt workflow execution.
+Unknown errors that may arise during workflow state execution that are not explicitly handled within the workflow definition should be reported by runtime implementations and halt workflow execution.

 Within workflow definitions, errors defined are `domain specific`, meaning they are defined within